 What Does it Mean to “Whitelist”?

-The term “whitelist” is opposite the term “blacklist”, and means that you are telling your email system to allow the emails you want to come through to you.
-Otherwise they can get lost.
+The term “whitelist” is opposite the term “blacklist” and means you are telling your email system to allow the emails you want to come through to you.
+Otherwise, they can get lost.

-Because of this, I recommend that you ask your clients to “whitelist” the email addresses that you send emails from (AND of course, you’ll want to whitelist the email addresses of the people you want to receive email from).
-Whitelisting simply means adding an email address to the Safe Senders List.
-By asking your clients to do this, they will be telling their email application that emails coming from your email addresses should always be delivered to their inbox.
+Because of this, I recommend that you ask your clients to “whitelist” the email addresses that you send emails from (AND, of course, you’ll want to whitelist the email addresses of the people you want to receive emails from).
+Whitelisting means adding an email address to the Safe Senders List.
+By asking your clients to do this, they will tell their email application that emails from your email addresses should always be delivered to their inbox.
 Not into their spam folder.

 If you don’t yet have an email marketing system, go here to read about some email marketing systems and how they differ from each other

 Below you will learn how to whitelist with popular ISPs and email applications.
-I want to ask you to add my email addresses to your Safe Senders List so you can learn how to do it and so you don’t miss any important updates from me.
+Please add my email addresses to your Safe Senders List so you can learn how to do it and so you don’t miss any important updates from me.
 Once you see how easy it is, you can ask your clients to add YOUR email addresses to their Safe Senders List.

-Follow these easy steps to whitelist the following email addresses (I send email from 3 different email addresses):
+Follow these easy steps to whitelist the following email addresses (I send emails from 3 different email addresses):